High Mileage vs Full Synthetic Oil

 - Change your oil at recommended intervals.
 Oil is cheap, engines aren't.

-I have rebuilt many automotive and motorcycle engines, and have seen first-hand the damage caused by lack of regular oil changes.
+I have rebuilt quite a few automotive and motorcycle engines, and I have seen first-hand the damage caused by lack of regular oil changes.
 Once an old car's engine is sludged up, there is no easy way to clean it.
 You can try an engine flush, but these have very strong detergents which sometimes do more harm than good.
 So, if your engine oil comes out dark and sludgy, cut your mileage interval in half for the next oil change.

 Articles of Interest: